 Independent study for students who have demonstrated skills and/or proficiencies in Graphic Communications subjects and have the initiative to work independently on projects or research outside the context of regularly scheduled classes.

 Students will work under the personal supervision of an instructor.

-GCMW 296 Special Projects
+GCMW 296 Special Projects 3, 6, or 9 hours laboratory

-Recommended preparation: Advanced coursework or job-related experience
+Recommended preparation: Advanced coursework or job-related experience Note: Cross listed as GCIP 296